 This feature started off being easy to turn off when it changed from Google Now to the Google Feed.
 Since the feed was just part of the whole Google Now package, they had a toggle that was dedicated to the feed.
 This is essentially where we are back to today.

 However, during the transition, the toggle was removed and it made things so much worse.
 It’s one thing if people don’t like a feature because they can usually go in and turn it off.
 However, when that isn’t possible the user feels the feature is being forced on them and that really irritates them.

 Again, you can go through the previous times I’ve written about this feature for a history lesson.
 Now that it has officially been rebranded to Google Discover, I wanted to do one (hopefully) final tutorial to show you how to turn off the suggested articles that many refer to as the feed.

 How to Disable the Google Discover Suggested Content Feed?

 - Swipe the Home Screen to the right until you access the Google Discover page

-- Tap the 3-dot menu icon at the top right
+- Tap your profile picture in the top right corner

-- Then tap the toggle at the top labeled Discover to turn the feature off
+- Then tap the Discover toggle to turn the feed off

 It just didn’t make sense to prevent people from turning off the feature unless they wanted to force it upon them.
 Which, as you can see from other smartphone OEMs (hello Bixby) and other tech giants. . .they tend to feel they know what is best for their user base than the user themselves.